- HAIR LOSS

 They do not have the same causes and, therefore, are not treated in the same way.

-As opposed to reactionary hair loss which, as its name indicates, occurs on a one-time basis in response to an event, progressive hair loss sets in over several months and can lead to baldness.
+As opposed to reactive hair loss which, as its name indicates, occurs on a one-time basis in response to an event, progressive hair loss sets in over several months and can lead to baldness.

 This baldness, also called androgenetic alopecia or androgenic alopecia, is characterized by a progressive and more or less localized decrease in hair, giving the appearance of a less dense hair mass.

-The growth phase is shortened
+The growth phase becomes shorter

 Progressive hair loss corresponds to a shortening of the growth phase of the hair (the anagen phase) which is linked to a progressive degeneration of the hair follicle.